Dr Iza Kavedžija

 Books and edited volumes

-Kavedžija, Iza (2018).
-Meaning in life: Tales from aging Japan.
+Kavedžija, Iza (2019).
+Making Meaningful Lives: Tales from an aging Japan.
 Contemporary Ethnography Series.
 University of Pennsylvania Press, Forthcoming.

 Kavedžija, Iza and Walker, Harry, eds.
 (2016).
 Values of Happiness: Toward an Anthropology of Purpose in Life.
 Chicago: The University of Chicago Press.